 On vacation, Perry decides to help Jane Wardman, who had been kind to him.
 She is a high school teacher and widow accused of inappropriate behavior with some of her senior students.
 With the whole town against her, only Perry believes her.

-Perry Mason takes on the case of high school teacher Jane Wardman, an attractive widow with a young son who has been accused of improper conduct with at least two of her senior students.
-Biker and bully Pat Mangen is her primary accuser but the head of the local school board, Judge Edward Daley, also received a poison pen letter about Jane's conduct.
+While on a fishing vacation, Perry Mason decides to help high school teacher Jane Wardman, an attractive widow, with a young son, who has been accused of improper conduct with at least two of her senior students.
+Biker and bully, Pat Mangan, is her primary accuser but the head of the local school board, Judge Edward Daley, also received a poison pen letter about Jane's conduct.
+Mangan and his biker friends harass Jane, including surrounding her car on the rode causing her to crash.
 The Judge wants to ensure that there is a fair hearing on the accusations but the mood in the town is ugly with a group of parents visiting Jane's home and threatening her if she doesn't leave town.
-It's clear to Perry that something else is going on and that it relates to the death of another student some months before. when the owner of a local bar, is found murdered, the case takes on an entirely new face.
+The Judge tries to keep the issue quiet by having Jane resign but she decides to fight.
+It's clear to Perry that something else is going on and that it relates to the death of another student some months before in another county.
+When the owner of a local bar is found murdered, the case takes on an entirely new ...
 Written by

 Was this review helpful to you?